 When Should I Have My Home Inspection Done?

-Home Sellers: I am often called by home sellers regarding “pre-sale inspections”.
-I think it is not in the seller's best interest to have an inspection prior to putting the house on the market.
-I personally think it is in the best interest of the buyer to have an post-offer inspection rather than rely on a pre-sale inspection.
-There may be many problems that arise in the interim between a pre-sale inspection and the time the offer is made.
-Plus, there could be a perception of bias towards the seller on a pre-sale inspection since they are the ones paying me and the buyer would have no recourse in the event of an error or omission.
-I've also looked at numerous homes that had been inspected by competitors, prior to my inspection, and every time I find serious problems that were either overlooked or omitted from the report.
+Home Sellers: I am often called by home sellers regarding “pre-listing inspections”.
+I do provide "pre-listing consultations" to help sellers prepare a home for sale, but I don't provide a report to sellers to be shared with prospective buyers; I believe all homebuyers should obtain their own independent inspection and I'm so convicted in this belief that I refuse to write up pre-listing inspections because I think it would contradict the beliefs that I advocate.
+Plus, there may be many problems that arise in the interim between a pre-listing inspection and the point in time the offer is made.
+I also think there's a natural bias towards the seller on a pre-listing inspection since they are the ones paying the inspector and also because there's no relationship between the buyer and inspector - the buyer has little to no recourse if there was an error or omission by the inspector.
+I've looked at numerous homes that had pre-listing inspections by competitors prior to my inspection, and every time I find serious problems that were either overlooked or omitted from the report.

-Home Owners: Home owners often call me to advise them regarding problems.
+Homeowners: Homeowners often call me to advise them regarding problems in their own personal homes or income producing properties.
 I enjoy the opportunity to consult with homeowners regarding their properties, investigate various questions and issues, and try to find solutions.
 I do inspections to resolve contractor disputes, consult homeowners regarding roofing and foundation issues, and I love trying to solve those occasional house phenomenon mysteries.